anshuldante/ai-ds-ml-practical/applied-machine-learning-foundations/readme.md

 * ### Exploring continuous features

   * On taking the mean, we can see that the average fare for the people who survived is more than double of the people that didn't.
 Moreover, the mean of Pclass also points to the fact that more people from higher class survived.
-  * describe method also tells us that the only continuous feature with missing values is **Age**.
+  * Describe method also tells us that the only continuous feature with missing values is **Age**.
 Now to manage that, we need to look at the datapoints with the missing values to deduce if for example it's been missed randomly or just that the age for a certain class or category was not asked for.
   * To analyse the datapoints with missing age, we group by null age values and we see that, the survival rate for people with missing date is lower, they have fewer parents and children onboard and their average fare is also lower as compared to the rest of the group.
 But none of this leads to a relevant conclusion about a specific group having missing values.

 * ### Plotting continuous features